Darwyn72/cmip7-guidance/docs/CMIP7/guidance_for_esgf.md

 ## 1. Installation and configuration
 All information on Earth System Grid Federation (ESGF) can be found [here](https://esgf.github.io/) _this needs updating?_

+_Does this section need a) information about QC procedures for Data Managers and b) graphic of the ESGF NG setup (Forrest/Phil)_

 ### 1.1 ESGF Software
 **Description**